hdoro/gororobas/README.md

 - Learn from Michael: https://github.com/mikearnaldi/next-effect/blob/main/app/page.tsx
 - [ ] NoteForm: Allow modifying `published_at`
 - [ ] Edit note - for now, it's a Twitter like thing where you can only send/delete, no edit 😝
+- [ ] RichTextEditor: internal links to other objects WithHandle
+- [ ] Form validation: can we validate the encoded schema instead of fully decoding it?
+It'd make it slightly faster with images not needing to be processed.